wishlists/wishlists/README.md

 The wishlists resource allows customers to create a collection of products that they wish they had the money to purchase.
 A customer might have multiple wishlists so they might want to name them for easy identification.

 ## LIVE URL
-This service is currently deployed live on IBM cloud.
+(urls below do not currently work since we have revoked the ibm cloud membership) This service is currently deployed live on IBM cloud.
 Check it out!

 - App &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&nbsp; - https://nyu-wishlist-service-f20.us-south.cf.appdomain.cloud